 Joint pain is most often related to getting older and exercising.
 So it's a bit surprising that joint pain can be caused by changes in your mental health.
-Yet many people experience joint pain from anxiety on a regular basis, and in some cases that joint pain can be enough to alter a person's day to day movements.
+Yet many people experience joint pain from anxiety on a regular basis, and in some cases that joint pain can be enough to alter a person's day-to-day movements.

 The Links Between Anxiety and Joint Pain

 The first thing that you need to ask yourself is whether or not you have anxiety at all.
 Joint pain is never a standalone symptom of anxiety.
 It's something that develops as your anxiety develops.
-Take my anxiety test here to learn more about your anxiety and how to treat it.

 Causes of anxiety joint pain include:

-- Stress Inflammation – One of the most common issues inside the body caused by stress is inflammation.
-Since anxiety causes long term stress, inflammation is more likely.
+- Stress Inflammation One of the most common issues inside the body caused by stress is inflammation.
+Since anxiety causes long-term stress, inflammation is more likely.
 That same inflammation may cause your joints to swell, which ultimately leads to more pain with your movements.

-- Immune System Dysfunction – Anxiety and stress also affect your immune system, and it's been well known that a weakened immune system can lead to feelings of joint pressure and distress.
+- Immune System Dysfunction Anxiety and stress also affect your immune system, and it's been well known that a weakened immune system can lead to feelings of joint pressure and distress.
 It's not entirely clear what's happening inside your body, but there is likely a strong connection between these two issues.

-- Muscle Tension – Anxiety also causes significant muscle tension, which leads to stiffness.
+- Muscle Tension Anxiety also causes significant muscle tension, which leads to stiffness.
 Stiff muscles can cause your joints to work harder, and that means that they're going to become inflamed and experience further discomfort.
 Tension itself may also put pressure on the joints in its own way that may also lead to pain.

-- Perceived Pain – Healthy people may find their joints hurting on any given day.
-It's actually fairly common, based on the way you slept, the way you are sitting, etc. But when you have anxiety, you are far more prone to experiencing that pain in a more pronounced way, and also being unable to ignore it in order to go about your day.
-Often times those with anxiety have the same aches and pains than others, but the inability to focus on something else makes them far more painful.
+- Perceived Pain Healthy people may find their joints hurting on any given day.
+It's fairly common, based on the way you slept, the way you are sitting, etc. But when you have anxiety, you are far more prone to experiencing that pain in a more pronounced way, and also being unable to ignore it to go about your day.
+Often those with anxiety have the same aches and pains than others, but the inability to focus on something else makes them far more painful.

-Joint pain is still joint pain, and so even when it's caused by anxiety it can be addressed through traditional joint pain treatments.
+Joint pain is still joint pain, and so even when it's caused by anxiety, it can be addressed through traditional joint pain treatments.
 Seeing a doctor is always a smart idea to rule out any joint pain problems that may be unrelated to anxiety and to get recommendations for specific ways to address this type of joint issue.